Cuba 1: La Habana

 He made loads of friends today.
 We stopped along San Martin to watch kids playing baseball on the street.
 He’d never seen or even heard of it before.
 They invited him to play.
 Of course he didn’t, just wanted to watch.

-Cuban kids so brazen.
+Cuban kids are so brazen.
 Just straight up, what’s your name, where do you come from?
 Adults the same, friendly as fuck.